ElixirTradingTools/market_client/README.md

 ## How To Supervise

-MarketClient will run as many WebSocket and/or HTTP clients as needed to supply the requested resource.
+MarketClient will run as many WebSocket and/or HTTP clients as needed to satisfy the requested resource.
 You'll need to add the `MarketClient.Registry` and `MarketClient.DynamicSupervisor` to your supervision tree.
-Here's a minimal example:
+A minimal example would be:

 ```elixir
 defmodule Foo.Application do